Computing Quartet Distance is Equivalent to Counting 4-Cycles: Faster Algorithm for Quartet Distance

-To answer the $\Count(u)$ query, we use the $\sum_\ell\alpha_\ell\beta_\ell$ counter for $u$ and need to add the values for its parent and the heavy child in the rooted tree.
+To answer the $\Count(u)$ query, we use the $\sum_\ell\alpha_\ell\beta_\ell$ counter for $u$ and need to add the values for its parent and the heavy child in the rooted tree, if they exist.
 We obtain the latter values using a constant number of orthogonal range queries in $\Oh(\log n)$ time. \end{proof}

-To conclude, we can aggregately answer all queries of $\sum_i\alpha_i\beta_i$ in $\Ohtilda(n)$ time and count also all the missing stars.
+To conclude, we can aggregately answer all queries of $\sum_i\alpha_i\beta_i$ in $\Ohtilda(n)$ time and then count all the missing stars.
 Hence, we can count all shared stars of type I in $\Ohtilda(n^{\pow})$ time where $\Oh(m^\pow)$ is the best complexity of an algorithm counting 4-cycles in a graph with $m$ edges.
 As we counted all stars of type II in $\Ohtilda(n)$ time, the whole algorithm counting shared stars in $T_1$ and $T_2$ runs in $\Ohtilda(n^{\pow})$ time.
 This concludes the proof of Theorem~\ref{thm:quartet_final}.

 \paragraph{Dependency on $d$.} In this paragraph we analyze the complexity of the algorithm with respect to the maximum degree $d$ of an internal node.